iamdevonbutler/brahma/docs/functionality/file-io.md

 How to read and write files using Brahma.

+@todo talk about ./static - what is it used for if we are using s3.

 ## File storage
 There are two types of files of concern here:
 - Shared files